rclone/rclone/docs/content/flags.md

-      --ftp-disable-mlsd                                    Disable using MLSD even if server advertises support --ftp-disable-tls13                                   Disable TLS 1.3 (workaround for FTP servers with buggy TLS) --ftp-disable-utf8                                    Disable using UTF-8 even if server advertises support --ftp-encoding MultiEncoder                           The encoding for the backend (default Slash,Del,Ctl,RightSpace,Dot)
+      --ftp-disable-mlsd                                    Disable using MLSD even if server advertises support --ftp-disable-tls13                                   Disable TLS 1.3 (workaround for FTP servers with buggy TLS) --ftp-disable-utf8                                    Disable using UTF-8 even if server advertises support --ftp-encoding Encoding                               The encoding for the backend (default Slash,Del,Ctl,RightSpace,Dot)
       --ftp-explicit-tls                                    Use Explicit FTPS (FTP over TLS) --ftp-force-list-hidden                               Use LIST -a to force listing of hidden files and folders.
 This will disable the use of MLSD
       --ftp-host string                                     FTP host to connect to